kafka-mcp-server

 • Args: (leave empty)

-• Env: Add the following environment variables:
+• Env: Add environment variables:

 KAFKA_BROKERS=localhost:9092